 So, if there is no God, what foundation remains for objective moral duties?
 On the naturalistic view, human beings are just animals, and animals have no moral obligation to one another.
 When a lion kills a zebra, it kills the zebra, but it doesn’t murder the zebra.
 When a great white shark forcibly copulates with a female, it forcibly copulates with her but it doesn’t rape her–for none of these actions is forbidden or obligatory.
 There is no moral dimension to these actions.

 This is another gross misrepresentation of Harris, who explicitly calls out consciousness as being a requirement for morals.
 I.e. Harris acknowledges that humans are not just animals.
-At this point, I have to conclude that Craig is practicing sophistry.
+At this point, I have to conclude that Craig is practising sophistry.

 So if God does not exist, why think that we have any moral obligations to do anything?
 Who or what imposes these obligations upon us?
 Where do they come from?
 It’s very hard to see why they would be anything more than a subjective impression ingrained into us by societal and parental conditioning.